ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v15.md

 ## Service charge model updates

 For Cloud Foundation instances, a new _SDDC Manager_ license is introduced, which is a monthly fee that is applied to each node.
-For more information, see _Cloud Foundation components_ in [Cloud Foundation overview](../sddc/sd_cloudfoundationoverview.html).
+For more information, see [Cloud Foundation instance  components](../sddc/sd_cloudfoundationoverview.html#cloud-foundation-components).

 ## Usability enhancements